mahfuz195/Lyft-perception-challange/README.md

 ## Dataset

 The given dataset by lyft contained 1000 images containing road and cars along with ground truth (segmented image) from CARLA autonomous vehicle simulator.
+Two students of Udacity gracefully donated more 2000 dataset.
+I used that dataset in training my model.

 ## Model Selection